pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1225 Security in Distributed Systems

+Today I study how works the security in the distributed systems.
+I know the CAP theorem, but I never thoght this CAP problem apply to the security.
+For example the user have the correct permissions right now but a few moment his not have the permissions, but he can do the activity, yes this is a big problem.
+Well I continue studying this chapter of the book with a special attention because I love the Microservices.

 ##### Day 1224 Happy Valentine's Day Programmer's

 I continue reading my Security Engineering book and do some exercises with Python.